How to Date a Case Knife: Expert Tips for Collectors

 Blade Wear And Damage

-Inspect the blade for signs of wear and damage.
-Check for scratches, nicks, and rust.
-A shiny, well-maintained blade may indicate a newer knife.
-Older blades often show more wear due to years of use.
+Inspect the blade for signs of wear and damage, including scratches, nicks, and rust.
+A shiny, well-maintained blade may indicate a newer knife, but older blades wear more due to years of use.

 Use a magnifying glass to check the blade’s edge.
 A smooth, sharp edge shows good care, while a jagged edge suggests improper handling.